MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/standard/diagnostics.md

 In practice, assertions rely on the fact that classical simulations of quantum mechanics need not obey the [no-cloning theorem](https://arxiv.org/abs/quant-ph/9607018), such that we can make unphysical measurements and assertions when using a simulator for our target machine.
 Thus, we can test individual operations on a classical simulator before deploying on hardware.
-On target machines which do not allow evaluation of assertions, calls to <xref:microsoft.quantum.intrinsic.assert> can be safely ignored.
+On target machines which do not allow evaluation of assertions, calls to <xref:microsoft.quantum.diagnostics.assertmeasurement> can be safely ignored.

-More generally, the <xref:microsoft.quantum.intrinsic.assert> operation asserts that measuring the given qubits in the given Pauli basis will always have the given result.
+More generally, the <xref:microsoft.quantum.diagnostics.assertmeasurement> operation asserts that measuring the given qubits in the given Pauli basis will always have the given result.
 If the assertion fails, the execution ends by calling `fail` with the given message.
 By default, this operation is not implemented; simulators that can support it should provide an implementation that performs runtime checking.
-`Assert` has signature `((Pauli[], Qubit[], Result, String) -> ())`.
+`AssertMeasurement` has signature `((Pauli[], Qubit[], Result, String) -> ())`.
-Since `Assert` is a function with an empty tuple as its output type, no effects from having called `Assert` are observable within a Q# program.
+Since `AssertMeasurement` is a function with an empty tuple as its output type, no effects from having called `AssertMeasurement` are observable within a Q# program.

-The <xref:microsoft.quantum.intrinsic.assertprob> operation function asserts that measuring the given qubits in the given Pauli basis will have the given result with the given probability, within some tolerance.
+The <xref:microsoft.quantum.diagnostics.assertmeasurementprobability> operation function asserts that measuring the given qubits in the given Pauli basis will have the given result with the given probability, within some tolerance.
 Tolerance is additive (e.g. `abs(expected-actual) < tol`).